Cristina Rivera Garza

-Cristina Rivera Garza (born October 1, 1964) is a Mexican author and professor best known for her fictional work, with various novels such as Nadie me verá llorar (No One Will See Me Cry) winning a number of Mexico’s highest literary awards as well as awards abroad.
-The author was born in the state of Tamaulipas, near the U.S.-Mexico border, and has developed her career in teaching and writing in both the United States and Mexico.
-She has taught history and creative writing at various universities and institutions, including the National Autonomous University of Mexico (UNAM), Tec de Monterrey, Campus Toluca, and University of California, San Diego, but currently holds a position at the University of Houston.
-Rivera Garza is the recipient of the 2020 MacArthur Fellowship.
-Some of her most recent accolades include the Juan Vicente Melo National Short Story Award, the Sor Juana Inés de la Cruz Prize (Garza is the only author to win this award twice), and the Anna Seghers International Prize.
+Cristina Rivera Garza (born October 1, 1964) is a Pulitzer Prize-winning Mexican author and professor known for her fiction and memoir.
+Multiple novels, including Nadie me verá llorar (No One Will See Me Cry), received Mexico’s highest literary awards and international honors.
+Born in the state of Tamaulipas, near the U.S.-Mexico border, she is a teacher and a writer who has worked in both the United States and Mexico.
+She taught history and creative writing at various universities and institutions, including the National Autonomous University of Mexico (UNAM), Tec de Monterrey, Campus Toluca, and University of California, San Diego, but currently holds a position at the University of Houston.
+She received a MacArthur Fellowship in 2020, and her recent accolades include the Juan Vicente Melo National Short Story Award, the Sor Juana Inés de la Cruz Prize (Garza is the only author to win this award twice), and the Anna Seghers Prize.

+Her 2023 memoir, Liliana's Invincible Summer, which documents her sister's life and her 1990 murder at the age of twenty by a boyfriend, was a finalist for the 2023 National Book Award for Nonfiction and won the Pulitzer Prize for Memoir or Autobiography.
+The book paints a portrait of her sister's life as well as investigating the causes of and society's response to intimate partner violence.

 Life

 Rivera Garza was born in Matamoros, Tamaulipas, in the northeast of Mexico near the border with the United States.
 She is fluent in English and Spanish and has had a desire to write since her teenage years.

 She did her undergraduate studies at ENEP-Acatlán (part of UNAM) in sociology, then went on to study her master’s in Latin American history at UNAM.
 She holds a Ph.D. in History from the University of Houston (1995).
-Her doctoral thesis was on the subjection of the human body to state power in mental asylums in early 20th century Mexico.
+Her doctoral thesis was on the subjection of the human body to state power in mental asylums in early 20th-century Mexico.

-She has lived in various places in Mexico as well as in the United States, developing her teaching career on both sides of the border, living in Mexico City, Toluca, Houston and San Diego.
-Rivera Garza spent some of her “decisive years” studying in Mexico City, which she says has given her a personal and intimate relationship with Mexico’s capital, featured in her novel “Nadie me verá llorar.”
+She has lived in various places in Mexico as well as in the United States, developing her teaching career on both sides of the border, living in Mexico City, Toluca, Houston, and San Diego.
+Rivera Garza spent some of her “decisive years” studying in Mexico City, which she says has given her a personal and intimate relationship with Mexico’s capital, featured in her novel Nadie me verá llorar.
 However, she never permanently moved to the capital, which is Mexico’s literary center, making her feel outside of the country’s literary scene.
 She has also stated that she does not like the concentration of Mexico’s culture in the capital.